-Students who are placed in the ALE shall exhibit at least two of the following characteristics:
+Students who are placed in the ALE shall exhibit at least two (2) of the f characteristics from items a through l below:

-- Disruptive behavior
+- a.
+Disruptive behavior;

-- Drop out from school
+- b.
+Dropping out from school;

-- Personal or family problems or situations
+- c.
+Personal or family problems or situations;

-- Recurring absenteeism
+- d.
+Recurring absenteeism;

-- Transition to or from residential programs